 The receiver must convey that whether the communication process was effective or not.
 This is a crucial part of the professional communication process which helps in measuring the effectiveness and improvement of the process.

-Ways of professional communication in the workplace
+Effective communication methods in the workplace

 - Verbal communication